Barium azide

 Barium azide is an inorganic azide with the formula Ba(N3)2.
 It is a barium salt of hydrazoic acid.
-Like most azides, it is explosive.
+Like all azides, it is explosive.
 It is less sensitive to mechanical shock than lead azide.

 Preparation

-Barium azide may be prepared by reacting sodium azide with a soluble barium salt.
-Care should be taken to prevent large crystals from forming in the solution as barium azide crystals will explode if subjected to friction/shock or if fully dried.
-The product should be stored submerged in ethanol.
+Barium azide may be prepared by reacting sodium azide with a soluble barium salt:

 Uses

 Barium azide can be used to make azides of magnesium, sodium, potassium, lithium, rubidium and zinc with their respective sulfates.

 It can also be used as a source for high purity nitrogen by heating:

 This reaction liberates metallic barium, which is used as a getter in vacuum applications.